 21 print dresses so stunning that you may never go solid again #Fashion#boho weddings#bridesmaid dress#dress#floral print#goth#mullet dress#multi-colored dress#print dress#retro#short dress#wedding dress with sleeves December 8 2016 | Catherine Clark bijouxandbits Lisa's floral skirt is THE DREAM | Dress by Julie Ireland | Photo by MORNINGWILD Photography Related Post How a trash bag helps you go pee all by yourself while wearing big ol' wedding dress Things I love: Fluffy wedding dresses, staying hydrated, my bridesmaids.
 Things I don't love: Having the third help me handle the first in order to...
 Read more Our print dress archive is full of some of the most breathtaking gowns we've seen.
 We love us some white and colored dresses, but floral dresses, striped dresses, polka-dots, and tartan are often the unexpected choice that makes all of your guests squirm with happy squees.
 Trust us, nobody will be wondering who the bride is just because you're straying from white.
 OR some of these could make for epic bridesmaids gear.
 Either way, we want SOMEONE to be rocking one of these print dresses right nao.
 Will it be you?
 Let me know if you'll be going with a print wedding dress for your wedding!
 Let's see Lisa's whole look… Check out this organza silk floral print dress of my dizziest daydreams… Heather's boho-fabulous floral number was made by her mother (even though WE WANT IT) | Photo by Folklore Photography Rich printed dress gorgeousness from Belle Epoque Bespoke So steampunk, so goth, so perfectly striped!
 Shannon killed it with this Lovechild Boudoir skirt and Louise Black corset | Photo by Stephanie Ashby A super subtle, super pretty wedding gown with flower print Erin's gorgeous purple confection | Photo by Samantha Floyd Photography Loving the hi-low style of this Blue Floral Print Dress Melina assembled this floral print skirt and top combo herself | Dress by E&W | Photo by Jonas Seaman Black lace print fabulousness by Wedding Dress Fantasy Jordan and her groom are both theatrical designers and into textile art, so it's no wonder her dress is amazing | Dress by Free People | Photo by The Kitcheners Retro stylings with a feminist edge!
 Another retro option, this time with a map print for your travel-themed wedding Sara's glittering multi-colored wedding dress gives Lisa Frank a run for her money | Photo by Blushing Bride Studio Logan's floral loveliness was created by Fables By Barrie and Isha Webb Pink and Black polka dot Tulle 1950s-style dress FTW!
 Noor's tartan gown was made by Heritage of Scotland Giovanna rocked this sequined, floral, colorful number like a pro | Dress: Jovani style 7450 | Photo by Sharyn Frenkel Photography A little vintage noir with your black print dress, perhaps?
 Kaity's tiny bit of embroidered print is the perfect amount on this Aida Coronado dress | Photo by Danielle Byrd This post features Offbeat Vendors!
 Check out their vendor listing to see how they cater to Offbeat Brides: Wedding Dress Fantasy Jonas Seaman Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Capture your post-ceremony glow with a ceremony selfie NEXT Gritty, rock & roll, and HOT (literally) New Orleans wedding Show/Hide comments [ 1 ] Oh my! this has got my creative juices flowing, have been looking around for alternative wedding dress ideas and have found so many.
 Now i have to whittle down my multiple ideas into a cohesive look.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.